eluts15/TrackSuggester/README.md

 * Variable names are descriptive of what they represent.
 * Web page is styles using Bootstrap and custom CSS.
 * You are able to discuss the flow of your code and the concepts behind it with an instructor using correct terminology.

+## Specification

+* Answer the questionaire and echo back a helpful thing.

 ## Getting Started